-How to FIX Index Coverage Issues Google Webmaster
+How to FIX Google Index Coverage Issues in search console/webmaster

-- Once you identified it then look for suggestions from Google to fix it
+2. Once you identified it then look for suggestions from Google to fix it.

-- To address this issue simply navigate to “affected pages” showed in search console -> View Page Source.
-Look for robots meta tag.
+5. To address this issue simply navigate to “affected pages” showed in search console -> View Page Source.
+Look for the robots meta tag.
 In my case, I found the following tag with affected pages.
 That was the obvious reason Google Webmaster flagged it.

-- This is how you can fix your Index coverage issues in webmaster panel.
+8. This is how you can fix Index coverage issues in webmaster panel.

 If you face some other issue and fixed it then please feel free to discuss it in a comment section.
 We are happy to help you to solve it.